Oats Dosa Recipe (Crispy Oats Crepes)

 When I had begun to test and develop oats dosa recipe many years back, I could not believe that these delicious crepes had oats in them.
 I was surprised with their texture and taste – crisp, lacy, flavorful and healthy.

 Bonus they were quick to make as no fermentation is needed.
-I must admit though, that the oats dosa recipe made with fermented rice, lentil batter and ground oats flour tastes great as well.
+I must admit though, that the oats dosa recipe made with the traditional method of fermented rice, lentil batter and ground oats flour tastes great as well.

 Step-by-Step Guide